W. J. Cash: Analysis

-Analysis of The Mind of the South

 Cash's work has been the subject of continuing debate among scholars since publication and the subject of numerous treatises in academic journals.
 The book has never been out of print: the first paperback edition was published in 1954, and a new edition was published in 1991 under the Vintage Books imprint of Random House.
 The book has enjoyed a wide and diverse readership through time and has often been assigned reading in course work in colleges and universities, both in and outside the South.
 The book had its greatest following during the 1950s and 1960s, at the height of the Civil Rights Movement.
 It has been praised by many scholars as the virtual bible on the origins of Southern culture and required reading for any serious student on the social history of the South and its conflicts through time.

 According to the biographer Bruce Clayton, the central themes in The Mind of the South were romanticism, violence, hyperbolic rhetoric, individualism, and white racial solidarity.
 Class consciousness was of minor importance.
 Historian George B. Tindall wrote of the book:

 Two major themes dominate the book: the uniformity of the southern mind and its continuity.
 Class conflict in Cash's view, was limited by the "proto-Dorian bond" by which the common white (like the Doric knight of Sparta) was elevated to the dominant class through the "vastly ego-warming and ego-expanding distinction between the white man and the black."
 While there were in truth many Souths, the "man at the center" was the back country yeoman farmer of the Old South and his descendants, the people from whom Cash himself sprang.
 The book challenged both the shopworn cavalier myth of the Old South and the legend of a progressive and modernized South.
 The region was like "a tree with many age rings, with its limbs and trunk bent and twisted by all the winds of the years, but with its tap root still in the Old South."Cash explored many tenacious paradoxes - the juxtaposition of class unity and class exploitation, individualism and the "savage ideal" of conformity, fundamentalist morality and the "hell-of-a-fellow complex" - and the complicated interrelationship of these with race, romanticism, rhetoric, leisure, the cult of womanhood (the "lily-pure maid of Astolat"), the rape complex, violence, paternalism, demagoguery, and suspicion of outsiders.